Nutanix Life Cycle Manager (LCM)

 The below cluster has not had any updates run against it.

-Once the inventory has been done its time to decide if you want to run all of the updates or just a selection and off you go.
+Once the inventory has been done it’s time to decide if you want to run all of the updates or just a selection and off you go.

-Because the LCM is aware of the end to end stack it’s aware of any relevant dependencies.
+Because the LCM is aware of the end-to-end stack it’s aware of any relevant dependencies.
 The upgrade for the HBA listed below doesn’t have any.

 Once you have started the upgrade progress LCM handles the orchestration piece, stopping just the required services and functions to allow the upgrade to complete.